GuidoPauletti/django-regex/README.md

  - `step 4` : at this point, the program should be running in the localhost, and now you can follow the steps displayed on the home page

  ## :no_mobile_phones: Warning
- This web app is built to obtain argentinian phone numbers, so it may not work for phone numbers if you are in another country
+ This web app is built to obtain argentinian phone numbers, so it may not work if you are in another country

  ## :white_check_mark: Technologies used in this project
  * Django